- What to see

 Why Stay Here?

-If you want to live the real Barcelona lifestyle in a quiet area, this is the perfect neighborhood.
+If you want to live the real Barcelona lifestyle in a quiet area, this is the perfect neighbourhood.
 Many of the residents know each other by name and consist mostly of families and retirees.
 The atmosphere is family-friendly and is very distinct from central Barcelona.

 This district is ideal for families looking for some peace and the large density of parks and secure play areas for children.
+If you'd like to stay in a quiet area then you can start by taking a look at or monthly apartment rentals in this district.

 Take a walk through the district.
 There are plenty of gems to catch, like around Plaça de Orfila, Plaça del Mercadel, or Carrer de Sant Andreu.
 At Plaça de Orfila, you will find the Sant Andreu del Palomar Church.
 The first record of a church here goes all the way back to 966, but historic wars meant it probably got destroyed and rebuilt from time to time.
 It was renovated in the neo-gothic style around the turn of the 20th century.
 It's a treasured reminder of the history that the zone has.

 The Mercat de Sant Andreu is small, but charming.
 The vendors are very kind and welcoming.
-It's the perfect place to people watch, as you see the clients and vendors chatting "T'has assabentat ...?" or "Have you heard ...?" is a common phrase in a zone like this.
+It's the perfect place to people watch, as you see the clients and vendors chatting "T'has assabentat ...?" or "Have you heard ...?" — a common phrase in a zone like this.

 The bridge of Bac de Roda connects Sant Andreu with it's neighbouring district; Sant Martí.
 Barcelona doesn't have many interesting bridges, so it's a very modern addition to the city that you should definitely traverse if you have the chance.
 In fact, the architect Calatrava was inspired by the forms of the human body when he realized this project.